ebebbington/income-organiser/README.md

-# Sample Electron App
+# Income Organiser

 This project demonstrates building a GUI application using Electron, written using JavaScript and HTML.

-Electron is a a project that can be build using a few JavaScript files.
+Electron is a project that can be build using a few JavaScript files.
 It boils down to a `main.js` file using the Electron module to create a 'window', or rather an application.
 Where normal JavaScript and HTML can be used to display the UI and handle events.

 # Directory Structure / Description